 It can be overwhelming when parents first learnt that their child might have a specific learning difficulty.
 What is dyslexia, what should you do next, where do you get help, and how do you help your child?

-Dyslexia Correction Services Singapore
+Dyslexia Intervention Services Singapore

-Licensed and certified, by Davis Dyslexia Association International
+Licensed and certified by Davis Dyslexia Association International